What is the bowel?

 What you eat affects your bowel motions.
 Eating a diet high in fibre with lots of fresh fruit and vegetables helps to keep your poo soft and regular.

 You need a certain amount of fluid in your body for your bowel to work properly.
 Fibre draws water into the bowel so you could get dehydrated if you don’t drink enough.
 This can make it difficult to pass poo.
-So it is important to drink plenty of water (about 6 to 8 glasses) each day.
+So it is important to drink plenty of fluid each day.
+This means aiming to drink 6 to 8 glasses of fluid each day.

 As we get older, the way our bowels work tends to change.
 As we age we can become less active and our diet may change.
 This can have an impact on bowel function.